 Underactive Pelvic Floor Muscle (PFM)

-If you’re experiencing poor bladder and bowel control as well as non-pleasurable or painful sexual intercourse, then it is a good idea to have yourself checked for underactive or weak pelvic floor muscles.
+If you’re experiencing poor bladder and bowel control as well as non-pleasurable intercourse, then it is a good idea to have yourself checked for underactive or weak pelvic floor muscles.

 What are the symptoms of underactive pelvic floor muscles?

 The most common symptoms of overactive pelvic floor muscles are:

 The gold standard diagnostic assessment is a vaginal examination.
 This will aid the assessment of resting vaginal pressure, strength of the muscles and vaginal sensation.
 Alternatively, a real time ultrasound assessment can be performed which can indicate whether there is weakness however this is not always 100% accurate.